LSSTDESC/desc-continuous-integration/docs/desc/build_package/document.rst

 ---------------------

-The simplest approach is to put all the documentation in the ``README.md`` file in the packages' root directory, which is written in the markdown language (here's a `getting started <https://www.markdownguide.org/getting-started/>`__ guide for the markdown syntax).
+The simplest approach is to put all the documentation in the ``README.md`` file in the package's root directory, which is written in the markdown language (here's a `getting started <https://www.markdownguide.org/getting-started/>`__ guide for the markdown syntax).